 NE 28th Avenue and E Burnside Street for three nights with open trench excavation.

 NE 32nd Avenue and E Burnside Street for four nights with open trench excavation.

-Work hours proposed are 9 p.m. to 6 a.m., Monday through Saturday, with no work on Sundays.
+Work hours will be 9 p.m. to 6 a.m., Monday through Saturday, with no work on Sundays.
 When possible, work crews will complete louder tasks before midnight.
 The equipment will include various trucks (water jet, CCTV, vacuum, asphalt and dump), an air compressor, pavement saw cutters, whisper bypass pumps, generators, lights, front end loaders, track hoes, cranes, and pavement roller compactors.

 We Want to Hear from You

 Please let us know if you have a concern or question about future construction near you.
 Be sure to include your name, property address, and project name (Buckman-Kerns) in your voicemail and email so we can provide you more details about what to expect in front of your property.
 Also, please write “Buckman-Kerns” in the subject line of your email.

 Sewer Emergency: In the event of a sewer backup or basement flooding, call the Maintenance hotline immediately at 503-823-1700.
 It is staffed all hours and all days, 24/7.

 The contractor will use open trench excavation and cured-in-place-pipe lining (CIPP) to construct sewer and stormwater improvements.
 Most of the mainline public sewer pipes will be replaced with the open trench excavation method.